Attendance Policies & Procedures

 An absence will be excused if the absence meets the State or District policy for excused absences.
 (See the Student Code of Conduct for a listing of what is excused and unexcused).
 Students have 5 school days after they return to bring an absence note to the office.
 After that period of time, the absence will remain unexcused.

-Parent notes must included:
+Parent notes must include:

 1. Student’s name and ID#